bentasker/Home-TV-Station/README.md

 -e INFLUXDB_TOKEN="aaaaffff=="
 ```

+A process within the container will also periodically (controllable via `INFLUXDB_POLL_INTERVAL`) poll to get a count of active clients per stream.

 The writes use the v2 API by default.
 It will still work if you're rocking 1.x - to authenticate with [the compatability API](https://docs.influxdata.com/influxdb/v1/tools/api/) (assuming you've auth enabled) simply set the token using the format `username:password`.

 The default measurement is `tv_station` however you can override this using env var `INFLUXDB_MEASUREMENT`.

+Points within that measurement carry a tag `event` with one of the following values

+- `start`: a new episode has started being published
+- `end`: an episode finished being published
+- `statsrun`: data from the stats poller

+If a broadcast window has been specified, start and stop events will be written at each transition using the series value `station_offline` and an episode name of `test_card`.

 ---